 - Special Topics: Mad Science & Lit

 - Intro to Literary Studies

-Barbara Barrow, Ph.D., is an assistant professor of English and coordinator of the literature program in the Department of Literary Arts and Social Justice at Point Park University.
+Barbara Barrow, Ph.D., is an associate professor of English and coordinator of the literature program in the Department of Literary Arts and Social Justice at Point Park University.
 Barrow came to Point Park from Washington University in St. Louis, where she received her Ph.D. in August 2014.
 She is the author of a monograph, Science, Language, and Reform in Victorian Poetry: Political Dialects (Routledge, 2019), a novel, The Quelling, (Lanternfish Press, 2018), and of articles and reviews on nineteenth-century literature, women, gender, and sexuality, and ecocriticism and ecology.

 - Nineteenth-century literature and culture

 - Women and gender

 - Science, Language, and Reform in Victorian Poetry: Political Dialects.
 Routledge: The Nineteenth Century Series, 2019.